Donald Trump says he is ready to return to campaign trail | DW | 09.10.2020

 "Saturday will be day 10 since Thursday's diagnosis, and based on the trajectory of advanced diagnostics the team has been conducting, I fully anticipate the president's safe return to public engagements at that time," Conley said.

+On Thursday night, Trump told Fox News he will likely take a coronavirus test on Friday, and will try to hold a campaign rally on Saturday, "if we have enough time to put it together."

-With less than one month to go until the US presidential election, the president has not appeared in public — other than in videos produced by the White House — since he returned Monday from Walter Reed military hospital.
+With less than one month to go until the US presidential election, the president has not appeared in public — other than in the Fox interview and videos produced by the White House — since he returned Monday from Walter Reed military hospital.

 Read more: White House COVID-19 outbreak widens, as cases mount